 That’s where Kolari came in.
-We’re happy to announce that we can now repair the Leica M9 sensor and replace it with corrosion resistant glass for $999.
+We’re happy to announce that we can repair the Leica M9 sensor and replace it with corrosion resistant glass starting at $999.
 We’ve removed Leica coverglass before, but haven’t looked into this repair earlier since there was a warranty option through Leica.
 We found out about this recent news after a few customers emailed us asking about the repair.
 So we picked up an M9 with a corroded sensor, and gave it a shot.
-We were able to delaminate the corroded filter from the sensor, and replace it with BG60 glass.
-This glass will last indefinitely without oxidizing per Schott test reports, and also allows us to reduce the Leica sensor stack by 0.2mm, further improving on it’s excellent corner sharpness.
+We were able to delaminate the corroded filter from the sensor, and replace it first with BG60 glass and now BG61.
+This glass will last indefinitely without oxidizing per Schott test reports.
 We can also replace the glass with our full spectrum glass making it IR and UV compatible.

 BG60 vs the M9 S8612 Glass

 The 0.6mm BG60 replacement glass we use has a very similar transmission profile compared to the M9 original, but it is slightly lower transmitting.
 This translates to a 1/4 stop light reduction overall.

 We are now using a new BG61 glass with anti-reflective coated which is nearly an idential match to the original M9 glass filter.
 We now see a signficant improvement when compared to the original BG60 with no exposure difference anymore.
 We designed the BG61 to be the same thickness as the original filter while also matching the transmission properties.

 Note: At the moment, we only support the Leica M9 along with M-E and M9-P’s that use the CCD11 sensors.
 We do not have support for the Leica M Monochrome or other Leica cameras at this time.
 If you send in an unsupported camera, we will not attempt to repair it.